ali-web/ocarina_technologies/interim_report.md

 ##Background
 * Provide a link to the “original” StoryTime game that we are basing our app on.
 (Sociables/Kings Cup?
 Or check out the improv game “one-word-at-a-time”, it’s pretty much the same idea).
+* Motivation and relate this to CSCW
 * Mention any games that we found that involve a group of people “contributing”.
 * Reference papers that discuss research with collaborative games.
 * Reference papers to CSCW in general.